 Other Dining Options

 Looking for another great dining option while you are staying at Disney’s Contemporary Resort?
-Check out our review of Contempo Cafe.
+Check out our review of Chef Mickey, Contempo Cafe and Sand Bar Grill.

 Interested in breakfast elsewhere at the Walt Disney World Resort?
 Here are some reviews of our favorite breakfasts at Disney World that are not buffets, like Steakhouse 71: